AdamKobus/compose-navigation/docs/tutorial/05_using_navigation_arguments.md

 ```

 And that's all.
-Clicking an element in the list should now open a new screen that displays the id of the list item that you clicked.
+Clicking on a list element should open a new screen that displays the id of the list item that you clicked.
 Also notice that thanks to the verifier which we implemented in the [previous step](04_nav_verifier.md) it's not possible
 to open multiple detail screens by pressing and releasing multiple list elements at once.